 - A resume highlighting the educational background and relevant work experiences for the candidate.
-If either the cover letter or resume go to a second page, typically it is attempting to mask lack of relevant experience or inconsistent work history.
+If either the cover letter or resume go to a second page, it can sometimes be an attempt to mask lack of relevant experience or inconsistent work history.

-Through this vetting process, I narrow down over 150 applicants to 30ish.
+Through this vetting process, I narrow down over 150 applicants to about 30.

-The 30ish candidates are invited to a 15-minute screening interview for a more specific conversation focusing in on literacy and classroom community with a member of the leadership team and I.
+The 30 or so candidates are invited to a 15-minute screening interview for a more specific conversation focusing in on literacy and classroom community with a member of the leadership team and me.

 The finalists selected by the committee are invited to teach a lesson.
 When school is in session, we go to an existing classroom.
 In the summer, I’m able to have students come in to school.
 Frequently, district office administration is part of this step.
 I will check references prior to the lesson so that if needed, we can offer a job right after the lesson.